7RU7H/Archive/Cloud/Azure/Azure-Administration/Azure-Deploy-And-Manage-Compute-Resources/Azure-Administration-Azure-Virtual-Machines.md

 	- Temporary disks - do not store on temporary disk, but log temporary data for security
 	- Linux `/dev/sdb`
 		- Windows `D:`
-1. OS - not just Windows, but if you want containerisation use [[Azure-Administration-Azure-Container-Instances]] - What is the user require to do their job?
+1. OS - not just Windows, but if you want containerisation use [[Azure-Administration-Azure-Container-Registry-And-Instances]] - What is the user require to do their job?
 	1. Azure Arc for abstraction layer on top of  Kubernetes Clusters
 1. Pricing